multitel-ai/urban-sound-classification-and-comparison/README.md

 sh test_model_MODELNAME.sh
 ~~~

-WARNING : CNN10TL and TALNETv3 require the pretrained models on Audioset befor running them.
+WARNING : CNN10TL and TALNETv3 require the pretrained models on Audioset before running them.

 Training results are stored in the data folder:
 ~~~bash